JW999/Space-Invaders/README.md

 To play the game, run spaceInvaders.py.
 Use the arrow keys to move the ship, space key to fire at aliens, and finally q to quit.
 Enjoy :)

 This tutorial is based upon a pygame tutorial found in a book called "Python crash course".

 TO DO list:

   1. Add a scoring system.
+CURRENTLY UNDER DEVELOPMENT

   2. Add a "play again" button.